 Some systems, like the aviation industry, are set to be antifragile by getting better after a crash, but the same cannot be said for the financial system, says the author.

 In economy and finance, a big error causes a domino effect because all the nodes are connected and interlinked.

 The goal of a system should be to let single individuals or institutions fail without dragging anyone else down.

 This is the opposite of what governments are doing by bailing out companies at the expense of the whole system, which ends up propping up the wealthy and damaging the poor.

 The definition of a loser is someone that is embarrassed by his mistakes and tries to explain them away instead of introspecting and becoming better with the new piece of information.

-this is key indeed to become a better person, and what Nassim Taleb is talking about is typical of a fixed mindset (read more on Mindset).
+this is key indeed to becoming a better person, and what Nassim Taleb is talking about is typical of a fixed mindset (read more on Mindset).

-Who made errors and learned from them is more reliable than those who never committed any error (read more on learning from mistakes in Sometimes You Win Sometimes You Lean).
+Those who made errors and learned from them are more reliable than those who never committed any error (read more on learning from mistakes in Sometimes You Win Sometimes You Lean).